You can get from Lisbon to Porto by train, bus or flight.

 TAP Portugal and Ryanair both offer direct flights from Lisbon Portela Airport to Francisco de Sa Carneiro Airport in Porto.
 The flight time is approximately one hour.
 There are around thirty flights per day, but only around ten of these are direct.
 The other services involve a stop over.
 There are usually two flights per hour, and there's around seventy five direct flights from Lisbon per week.

-The quickest way to travel from Lisbon to Porto is by flight, which takes on average 55 min compared to other travel options that may take you longer to get to your destination:
+The quickest way to travel between Lisbon and Porto is by flight, which takes on average 55 min compared to other travel options that may take you longer to get to your destination:

-In comparison, getting to Porto by bus can take on average 3 h 15 min.
+In comparison, going by bus can take 3 h 14 min on average.

 The distance from Lisbon to Porto is approximately 170 miles (274 km).

-These are the most popular departure and arrival points from Lisbon to Porto:
+These are the most popular departure and arrival points when traveling from Lisbon to Porto:

 Omio works with many trusted partners that can help you travel the best way from Lisbon to Porto:

-Yes, there are direct routes from Lisbon to Porto with the following travel companies:
+Yes, there are direct services available from Lisbon to Porto with the following travel companies:

-Direct services to Porto tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.
+Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Porto from Lisbon.

 When planning your trip from Lisbon to Porto, it’s good to keep in mind what tickets to buy and their prices in the next 7 days: